PositronicSoftware/VoyagerAPI-Unity3d/README.md

 **Voyager API Test.unity**

 A simple test scene for the API.
 UI buttons make API calls to the VoyagerDevice Instance.
-UI Tested with with mouse and Quest 3 right controller
+UI Tested with with mouse, gaze, and Quest 3 right controller

 ---------------------------------------------------------------------------